Slip and Fall Attorney Based in Dallas

-Gregory H. Bevel has substantial slip & fall injury litigation experience and will bring his prior experience and resources to the table in your case.
+Gregory H. Bevel and Wesley Gould have substantial slip & fall injury litigation experience and will bring our prior experience and resources to the table in your case.

-He will fight for your right to receive any compensation available so all of your medical costs are covered, as well as your pain and suffering.
+We will fight for your right to receive any compensation available under the law so all of your medical costs are covered, as well as your pain and suffering.